dom740/covid-notes/README.md

 </details>

-### Long covid has more than 200 symptoms and is more common than one would expect following asymptomatic infection
+## Long covid has more than 200 symptoms and is more common than one would expect following asymptomatic infection (16 July 2021)
 <details>
 <summary>Expand for details</summary>
 <br>